smadhukumar/kafka/environment-setup/environment-setup.md

 In this first lab, we will prepare our work environment and create our lab resources using a Terraform script.

--   Create SSH keys in a cloud-shell environment.
+-   Create SSH keys in a Cloud Shell environment.
--	Modify a terraform variables file to interact with script.
+-	Modify a terraform variables file to interact with the script.
 -   Prepare our work environment and create our lab resources using a Terraform script.

 	![Work environment architecture](images/architecture.gif)